Esstargirly/Gem_Ledger/Readme.md

 ## License

-Built for the CruzHacks Gemma 4 Hackathon, 2026.
+Built for the Gemma 4 Hackathon, 2026.